JulianVidal/AGDA_HTML/reports/index.md

 - [X] Implement one basic query (does an specific function exist and where is it defined)

+# Week 4 - TODO
+ - [ ] Implement more queries and read more files

+# Week 5 - TODO

 # Context

 Top html file: [HTML](https://www.cs.bham.ac.uk/~mhe/TypeTopology/AllModulesIndex.html)